Time: Saturday, March 24, 13:00pm - 17:30pm

 You can submit your questions to HR panel with this link: Questions

 Engineers and Their Careers in a Changing World

-The afternoon session's theme is about engineers and their careers in the changing world.
-Speakers can talk about their own career stories, the industries they are in, the rapidly changing technologies, the companies they work for, future trends, and anchor on the point of required technical and leadership skills that are necessary for today’s engineers.
+The afternoon session's theme is about engineers and their careers in a changing world.
+Speakers will talk about their own career stories, the industries they are in, the rapidly changing technologies, the companies they work for, future trends, and anchor on the point of required technical and leadership skills that are necessary for today’s engineers.

 - Startup stars talk about why they choose the career path and how they hire/establish a RD team, comparing with established corporations

 - Incubator/Accelerator talk about who are those founders in Silicon Valley (demographic, portfolio examples), and startup areas, team member’s role and how engineers grow, from technology know-how to business and finance know-how

 - HR/Talent acquisition expert from global companies and university talk about the opportunities and current hunt for local talents

 12:45 pm to 1:15 pm